DoNewsCode/core/doc/tutorial.md

 In most of the examples we have showed, we use `c.Serve` the run the application.
 This is appropriate if the application is exclusively long running process.

-The manifest of twelve-factor apps stats:
+The manifest of twelve-factor apps states:

 > Run admin/management tasks as one-off processes

 Package core natively supports one-off processes.
-Those processes were achieved by cobra.Command.
+Those processes were conducted by [cobra.Command](https://github.com/spf13/cobra).
-In this model, the serve command is only one of many subcommands registered in the root command.
+In this model, the serve command is only one of many subcommands registered under the root command.

 Below is an example that groups serve and version subcommand under the root.